laidbackware/laidbackware.github.io/docs/cloud-foundry/bosh/run-pre-start-commands.md

 In this example it is used to set a flag in the Healthwatch v2 Grafana `defaults.ini` file before Grafana starts.
 Bosh `runtime-config` will run a pre-start script only on the grafana instance to modify the file before the service is allowed to start.

+The reason for using Bosh `runtime-config` is so that Opsman cannot overwrite it during the next apply changes.
+Bosh `runtime-config` works as a template to apply over the top of any Opsman or Bosh deployment, meaning it is completely independent.

 ## Dependencies

 - This process assumes an install of Healthwatch v2 installed by Bosh via Opsman.